-Evaluation of public involvement efforts is critical to the continuing success of the program, and helps in determining the effectiveness of the tools utilized.
+Evaluation of public involvement efforts is critical to the continuing success of the public involvement program and helps in determining the effectiveness of the tools utilized.
 It is important to document the results of the public involvement effort and the level of public participation achieved.
+The evaluation process strives to determine effectiveness in achieving public participation and obtaining useful feedback from the public.
 Table 2.5 outlines the qualitative and quantitative evaluation criteria used to monitor each public involvement technique and evaluate the success of the public involvement activities.